 Complete questionnaires that ask you about your mood, symptoms, medication management, sleep, social support and quality of life.
 This will take about 10-15 minutes to complete.

 If you and your caregiver do not have depressive symptoms, we will ask you to use the chemowave app to track your symptoms for 12 weeks.

 If you or your caregiver have depressive symptoms, you will both receive 6-weeks of iCBT at no cost.

 Everyone will be asked to complete the questionnaires again at 6 and 12 weeks after enrollment.

 Am I eligible?

-You are eligible if you have been diagnosed with pancreatic cancer or you are a caregiver for someone with pancreatic cancer, and you have no history of dementia, bipolar disorder, or schizophrenia.
+You are eligible if you have been diagnosed with pancreatic cancer (currently or within the last five years) or you are a caregiver for someone with pancreatic cancer, and you have no history of dementia, bipolar disorder, or schizophrenia.

 What happens during iCBT?